GoogleChrome/developer.chrome.com/site/en/blog/improved-pwa-offline-detection/index.md

 ## What does this mean for developers?

-While **no changes are required**, we strongly recommend you provide an offline experience.
+While **no changes are required now**, we strongly recommend you provide an offline experience, as we expect to use the updated logic to check for a valid page at some point in the future.

 It's up to you to decide what kind of offline experience you want to provide.
 On one end of the spectrum is a fully functional offline experience.
 This means